apache/paimon/docs/content/primary-key-table/merge-engine.md

   The first_non_null_value function selects the first non-null value in a data set.
   It supports all data types.

+* `theta_sketch`:
+  The theta_sketch function aggregates multiple serialized Sketch objects into a single Sketch.
+  It supports VARBINARY data type.

 * `nested_update`:
   The nested_update function collects multiple rows into one array<row> (so-called 'nested table').
 It supports ARRAY<ROW> data types.